lk740/D2Parsers/README.md

 To add `dofus.py` to Scapy, you need to copy `protocol_scapy.json` and `dofus.py` into the `contrib` folder of Scapy.

-The path depending of you installation.
+The path depends of you installation.

 After that, you can use the dissector in Scapy by typing :